-There is no express relaxation or additional weightage awarded to judicial officers for their administrative responsibilities in any of the official policies shared with us.
+1. No express concession or additional weightage has been awarded in relation to the administrative responsibilities that a judicial officer might be discharging in any of the official policies shared with us.

 1. The policy regarding quantitative weightage for administrative responsibilities may be reviewed so as to include weightage for categories of judicial officers who discharge administrative responsibilities.
 Alternatively, specific administrative tasks such as inspections of courts and participating in legal literacy camps may be awarded quantitative weightage in the list of entries.